thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 Uniformly as `fn(usize) -> usize` when we type check them during application.
 Accommodating this wrinkle is most easily accomplished by introducing a specific node for it, so we know to type check closures differently from normal structs.
-Aside from that the rest of our `IR` remains the same.

 Our closure node introduces two other data types we'll need for conversion: `Type` and `ItemId`.
-`ItemId` is similar to `VarId`, but for top level functions rather than local variables.
+`ItemId` mirrors `VarId`, but for top level functions rather than local variables.
 Closures require top level functions, so we add items here despite their absence in the AST and lowering IR.
 When we turn our lambda body into a top level function, our closure will reference that top level function via `ItemId`.

 `Type` is our new IR's parallel to lowering's type:

 ```rs